Legal cases with fixed pricing, standardized processes, and firm timelines

 What is the Procedure to File a Complaint with the Committee?

 The Act does not prescribe a particular format for filing of a complaint.
-However, following are the perquisites relating to filing of a complaint relating to sexual harassment:-Who can file a complaint?
+However, following are the perquisites relating to filing of a complaint relating to sexual harassment:-

 The complaint can be filed by the following persons: -